 Read Naureen Shah's recent column in Jurist discussing the return of Guantanamo detainees to their home countries despite the risk of torture.

 HRI releases report on Diplomatic Assurances, Dec.
 20, 2010.
 This report, authored by Naureen Shah, is the culmination of several years of research by the Human Rights Institute.
 The report presents the evolving evidence and jurisprudence of assurances and presents elements necessary to make such assurances plausible: judicial review, public scrutiny, and systematic monitoring.
 In a recent piece for The Age, HRI’s Shah urges stronger monitoring and enforcement guarantees in diplomatic assurances recently accepted by the Australian government for the transfer of prisoners detained in Afghanistan to the Afghan National Directorate of Security, an agency known for torture.

-HRI founder Louis Henkin and his wife Alice Henkin were awarded the Eleanor Roosevelt award on Human Rights Day, Dec.
+Institute founder Louis Henkin and his wife Alice Henkin were awarded the Eleanor Roosevelt award on Human Rights Day, Dec.
 10, for their lifelong commitment to advocating human rights at home and abroad.

-HRI’s associate director of the Human Rights in the U.S. project, JoAnn Kamuf Ward, wrote a recent piece on Huffington Post, urging the Obama Administration to exercise leadership in treaty ratification efforts as a step towards ensuring protection for the full range of human rights.
+Associate director of the Human Rights in the U.S. project, JoAnn Kamuf Ward, wrote a recent piece on Huffington Post, urging the Obama Administration to exercise leadership in treaty ratification efforts as a step towards ensuring protection for the full range of human rights.

 In a recent piece for Politico, Risa Kaufman stresses the importance of bringing the UPR process home through federal coordination with state and local government agencies and officials.

 Executive director Risa Kaufman's Huffington Post piece says U.S. human rights record is “less than perfect,” and the Obama Administration acknowledging flaws in the Arizona law is an important step.